eic0/CVEJosh/README.md

 ## Usage:
 - python main.py
-    - it'll run and update daily.
+    - It'll run and update daily.
+    - !
+It will only give you the CVEs of the current day, so running it early in the morning won't give you much.

 ## Docker:
 - docker build -t cvejosh .